ameijin/quicketl/docs/getting-started/project-structure.md

 # Project Structure

-Learn how to organize ETLX projects for maintainability and scalability.
+Learn how to organize QuickETL projects for maintainability and scalability.

 ## Recommended Layout